-- Enabled Activates automatically when the system boots up, causing a warning message to appear when anything attempts to access the boot sector or hard disk partition table. - Disabled No warning message will appear when anything attempts to access the boot sector or hard disk partition table. - > The choice: Enabled or Disabled.
+Enabled Activates automatically when the system boots up, causing a warning message to appear when anything attempts to access the boot sector or hard disk partition table.

+Disabled No warning message will appear when anything attempts to access the boot sector or hard disk partition table.